Shapen to be named Baylor starting QB, Bohanon enters transfer portal

-Sophomore Blake Shapen will be named Baylor's starting quarterback, prompting fifth-year senior Gerry Bohanon to enter the transfer portal.
+Sophomore Blake Shapen is expected to be named Baylor's starting quarterback, prompting fifth-year senior Gerry Bohanon to enter the transfer portal.

-Both SicEm365.com and The Athletic reported late Tuesday night through anonymous sources that Shapen will be named starting quarterback after battling Bohanon throughout spring practice.
+Reports surfaced late Tuesday night that Shapen will be named starting quarterback after battling Bohanon throughout spring practice.

 On Wednesday, Bohanon entered the NCAA transfer portal as a graduate transfer.

-Bohanon threw for 2,200 yards and 18 touchdowns and ran for 323 yards and nine scores last season in 12 starts.
+After backing up Charlie Brewer for three years, Bohanon stepped into the starting role in 2021 and threw for 2,200 yards and 18 touchdowns and ran for 323 yards and nine scores in 12 starts.

 When Bohanon went down with a hamstring injury in the 11th game of the season, Shapen guided the Bears to a win over Texas Tech in the regular season finale.
 He hit his first 17 passes and threw three touchdowns in the Big 12 championship game to earn MVP in a 21-16 win over Oklahoma State.